-An adult novel unsuitable for YA readers
+An adult science fiction novel inapropriate for YA readers

 When burned-out starship captain Jesse Sanders is seized by a dictatorial medical regime and detained on the colony planet Undine, he has no idea that he is about to be plunged into a bewildering new life that will involve ordeals and joys beyond anything he has ever imagined, as well as the love of a woman with powers that seem superhuman.
 Still less does he suspect that he must soon take responsibility for the lives of people he has come to care about and the preservation of their hopes for the future of humankind.

 This controversial novel deals with government-imposed health care, with end-of-life issues, and with the so-called paranormal powers of the human mind.
-Despite being set in the distant future on another world, it appeals not just to science fiction fans but to a wide range of readers who question the dominant medical philosophy of today’s society, or who value personal freedom of choice.
+Despite being set in the distant future on another world, it appeals not just to science fiction fans but to a wide range of readers who question the dominant medical philosophy of todays society, or who value personal freedom of choice.

-"Mind-stretching speculative fiction for the thinking person."
+"Mind-stretching speculative fiction for the thinking person." --Rambles

-"Builds just the right amount of tension, and shows the stark reality of benevolent tyranny."
+"Builds just the right amount of tension, and shows the stark reality of benevolent tyranny." --Prometheus

-"Seems so plausible that it sends chills up my spine."
+"Seems so plausible that it sends chills up my spine." --Rebecca's Reads

 Crime is considered illness, untreated illness is crime; ambulance crews are the only police.
 Dead bodies stay on "life support" forever.
 Can anyone gain freedom?